The Short Answer

 Dwellio monitors Rightmove — along with five other UK property portals including Zoopla, OnTheMarket, OpenRent, SpareRoom, and PrimeLocation — independently, checking for new listings every few minutes.
 When a new property matches your saved criteria, you receive an alert within minutes rather than hours.

-The difference is structural.
-Dwellio does not rely on Rightmove to tell you about new listings.
-It finds them directly and notifies you as soon as they appear.
 For renters in competitive areas, that timing gap between a Rightmove email alert and a Dwellio notification — often measured in hours — can be the difference between getting a viewing and never knowing the property existed.

 You also get coverage across multiple portals in one place, which means you are not just faster on Rightmove — you are also seeing listings from portals you might not be checking at all.
 We compared what each portal covers in our Rightmove vs Zoopla vs OnTheMarket breakdown.